e|c offers

 Understanding where an asset sits within this progression is essential to pricing risk correctly.

-For private equity, credit funds, and development finance institutions, the opportunity lies in structuring mechanisms that enable migration down the stack.
+For private equity, credit funds, and development finance institutions, the opportunity lies in structuring mechanisms that enable this migration.
 For pension and insurance capital, the opportunity lies in entering once volatility has been engineered into predictability.

 For investors operating at the top of the capital stack, the implication is capital structure architecture.
 Solving this alignment problem is the gating factor on deployment speed.
 Development finance and philanthropy can catalyse markets, but private capital must ultimately scale them.
 Collaboration across the capital stack is therefore not optional.